thoughtbot/superglue/README.md

 ## Features
 1. **A vanilla Rails workflow.** Breezy lets you use a classic multi-page workflow and still get all the benefits of React.
 Its like replacing ERB with JSX.
-2. **No Private APIs.** Want a SPA, but don't like the hassle of building another set of routes for your API?
+2. **No Private APIs.** Want a SPA, but don't like the hassle of building another set of routes/controllers/serializers/tests for your API?
 With Breezy, you don't need to!
 2. **Less Javascript.** Go ahead and use your `link_to` helpers.
 Use your i18n helpers!
 3. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
 No Problem!
 4. **Use Rails routing.** You don't need a javascript router.